i502Club/OS_Square/readme.md

  * Square v6.5.0.0
  * NewtonSoft v12

- Note: There is no sql provider with this module install but it's best to still *follow best practice and back up both your db & file system before installing*.
+ There is no sql provider with this module install but it's best to still *follow best practice and back up both your db & file system before installing*.